GreensfingeExperiment/.github/profile/README.md

 ---

+## D) Example Usage
+Here is a snippet of code to configure the framework so that you can provide the values.

+    Service service = GreenFactory.greenify(Service.class)  // Your Class
+    GreenConfigurationFacade facade = new GreenConfigurationFacade();
+    String mockValue = "Mocking a random value";
+    facade.setGeneralConfiguration(GreenSwitchConfiguration.builder()
+                .ignore(true)
+                .configurationKey(YOUR_KEY_CONFIGURATION")
+                .strDefaultValue(mockValue)
+        .build());

+    String profile = service.doSomething();
+    assertEquals(mockValue, profile);

+Here is another code snippet on how to use the framework in your project.

+    @GreenConfigKey("YOUR_KEY_CONFIGURATION")
+    @GreenSwitch
+    private final Service service = new Service();  // Your Class

+Note that the main configuration is the .configurationKey, which will link the facade configuration with the annotation in the class.

+---

-## D) Scenario 1 - Recommendation System
+## Scenario 1 – Product Recommendation System

-Consider a product recommendation system in an e-commerce platform.
-Every time a user accesses a product page, the system records the number of visits and uses that data to display suggestions, such as:
+Imagine a product recommendation system on an e-commerce platform.
+Every time a user accesses a product page, the system gathers statistics and displays suggestions based on popularity for an example:

-"The product JBL 510BT Bluetooth Headphones received 1,231 visits this month.
+"JBL 510BT Bluetooth Headphones received 1,231 visits this month.
-Also check out HyperX Cloud Stinger Headphones!".
+Also check out HyperX Cloud Stinger Headphones!"

-These features are useful in production, but they might be unnecessary — and even costly — in testing, development, or demo environments.
-In such cases, replacing real data collection with simulated values makes sense, optimizing energy consumption and execution time.
+These insights are useful but not always essential — especially when the goal is simply to demonstrate the interface, for example.

 ### ❓ Problem

-How can we change the application’s behavior at runtime to use simulated data without modifying the original business logic code?
+How can we return a simulated message, without using the actual number of accesses, without changing the core business logic?

-### ✅ Solution

-We will use the GreenEsfinge Framework, which intercepts calls to previously annotated methods and decides, at runtime, whether to execute the real implementation or a simulated one — keeping the application extensible, configurable, and energy-efficient.

-**SOME CODE**

 ---

-## E) Scenario 2 – Dynamic File Download with Retry Control
+## Scenario 2 – Article View Counter

-Consider an internal application responsible for downloading daily reports from a government API, such as fuel price indexes or tax regulation updates.
-These files are critical for the operation of downstream systems.

-Each day, around 6 files need to be downloaded.
-These files vary in size, but generally stay between 2 MB and 10 MB.
-The download is done via HTTPS, and failures can occur due to temporary connection issues, timeouts, or rate limits.

-Traditionally, the system attempts to download each file up to 3 times.
-But this behavior is hardcoded.

-### Runtime Contexts

-- In a testing environment, retrying makes no sense — it just slows things down.
-- In production, we may want to try more — maybe up to 5 times.
-- In energy-saving mode (for example, on mobile or low-power servers), retrying even once may not be worth it.
+Consider a blog that shows the number of views for each article right below the title.
+By default, this number is updated with each new access:

+"This article has been viewed 542 times."

+Although this is a real data point, it is not always required.
+For instance, when focusing only on layout design or browsing offline:

 ### ❓ Problem

-How can we adjust retry attempts dynamically, based on runtime context, without changing the core download logic?
+How can we make the view counter return a simulated value without altering the actual counting logic?

-### ✅ Solution

-We will use the GreenEsfinge Framework, which intercepts calls to previously annotated methods and decides, at runtime, whether to execute the real implementation or a simulated one — keeping the application extensible, configurable, and energy-efficient.

-**SOME CODE**

 ---

+## E) Experiment
+You are required to complete two coding tasks, each using one of the two proposed approaches.

+There are two available task groups; choose one group and complete all tasks within it.

+Access the tasks from your selected group, review the requirements carefully, and record your start and end time for each task.

+A detailed explanation of each task is outlined below.

+### Start ⏳
+To access the task descriptions, follow the links below:

+## Group A
+1. Start with Scenario1
+2. Then proceed to Scenario2_Green

+## Group B
+1. Start with Scenario2
+2. Then proceed to Scenario1_Green

 ## ✅ Final Notes